-Located in the most romantic destination in the Caribbean, Grace Bay Beach is as pristine as it gets, with a barrier reef about a mile out keeping its stark, turquoise blue waters and white sands free of any seaweed, rocks or pollution.
+Located on the island of Providenciales in Turks and Caicos, Grace Bay Beach is as pristine as it gets, with a barrier reef about a mile out keeping its stark, turquoise blue waters and white sands free of any seaweed, rocks or pollution.
 Many of Providenciales’ resorts are situated along this stretch of gorgeous coastline, which is just 3 miles long.

-Private boats, beach clubs and oceanfront dining are all quite popular at Cala Jondal, located in Ibiza, one of Spain’s Balearic Islands, known for its life-changing nightlife.
+Private boats, beach clubs and oceanfront dining are all quite popular at Cala Jondal, located in Ibiza, one of Spain’s Balearic Islands, which is known for its nightlife.

 In Hawaiian, Lanikai means “heavenly sea,” an extremely apt name for this beach located in southeastern Oahu’s Kailua Bay.
 The calm, fluorescent blue waves stand out against the white sandy beach, from which one can get a great view of the nearby Mokulua Islands, one of many breathtaking Hawaiian spots.

-Situated on the southwestern coast of the Greek island of Crete, Elafonissi Beach has pink-tinged sand that makes for a mesmerizing contrast against the greenish waters and clear, bright blue sky.
+Situated on the southwestern coast of the Greek island of Crete, Elafonisi Beach has pink-tinged sand that makes for a mesmerizing contrast against the greenish waters and clear, bright blue sky.

-Visiting Rapa Nui (popularly known as Easter Island) feels like taking a trip back in time.
-It’s most famous for its moai, the iconic large-headed stone figures with mysterious origins, but it’s also home to spectacular beaches.
+Rapa Nui (popularly known as Easter Island) is most famous for its moai, the iconic large-headed stone figures with mysterious origins.
+But it’s also home to spectacular beaches.
 One of two beaches on the island, Anakena Beach has a dark, rocky coastline characterized by coconut palm trees, white sand and six of the moai, ready for their close-up.

-Located on the Filipino province of Palawan, El Nido is known for its gorgeous beaches, present against a backdrop of impressive limestone cliffs and green forests.
+Located in the Filipino province of Palawan, El Nido is a destination known for its gorgeous beaches with a backdrop of impressive limestone cliffs and green forests.
 The coral reefs in its waters have a diverse array of marine creatures, making it as picturesque underwater as it is at shore.

 Trunk Bay Beach is a snorkeler’s paradise, with an underwater snorkeling trail that stretches 225 yards.
-On land, there is about a third of a mile to stroll along, past bars, snack shacks, rental and beach shops and other beach facilities.
-Not far from Trunk Bay Beach lies Jumbie Beach, a supposedly haunted spot.
+On land, there is about a third of a mile to stroll past rental and beach shops and more.

-Just a little under a third of a mile long, Anse Lazio is situated in a bay characterized by a pair of huge mountain peaks on either side and is known for its powdery white sand, tidal pools and unbelievably clear water.
-A top destination for swimming and snorkeling enthusiasts, the Seychelles are located about 1,200 miles off the coast of Kenya and got a boost in fame back in 2011, when Prince William and Kate Middleton spent their honeymoon there.
+Anse Lazio is situated in a bay framed by beautiful granite rock and is known for its powdery white sand and unbelievably clear water.
+A top destination for swimming and snorkeling enthusiasts, the Seychelles got a boost in fame back in 2011 when Prince William and Kate Middleton spent their honeymoon there.

-A 13-mile beach, Varadero is just 24 yards wide on average but has plenty of beauty in its aquamarine waters and fine, white sands.
-There are plenty of opportunities for watersports here, as well as golfing and nightlife.
+A 13-mile beach, Varadero Beach in Cuba is just 24 yards wide on average but has plenty of beauty in its aquamarine waters and fine, white sands.

-A highly underrated American beach destination, Jekyll Island has 10 miles of eerily beautiful shoreline, most notably the iconic Driftwood Beach.
-The perfect spot for a romantic stroll or a nice bike ride, Driftwood Beach is characterized by ancient driftwood that makes it even more camera-ready at sunset.
+Jekyll Island has 10 miles of eerily beautiful shoreline, most notably the iconic Driftwood Beach.
+Driftwood Beach is characterized by ancient driftwood that is especially photogenic at sunset.